danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 ![](tictactoepos.jpg)

 The next image shows an example.
-An X is put in position "1" with the sequence: **"&t1X" enter** The O is placed with the sequence: **"&t9O"**
+An X is put in position "1" with the sequence: **"&t1X" enter** The O is placed with the sequence: **"&t9O" enter** The sequence shown above was typed into the Processing sketch.
+Note that the "&" is not sent as is to the "terminal" but is used in the sketch as it is easy to type.
+If one were writing a PIC program a 0x0E would be sent for the Shift Out command.

 ![](tictactoeXO.jpg)